Alignak-monitoring-contrib/alignak-checks-nrpe/README.rst

 **Note**: this pack embeds the ``check_nrpe`` binary from the Nagios plugins, this to avoid to have a complete Nagios installation on your Alignak server!

-The embedded version of ``check_nrpe`` is only compatible with Linux distros.
+The embedded version of ``check_nrpe`` is only compatible with 64 bits Linux distros.
 For Unix (FreeBSD), you can simply install the NRPE plugin:
 ::

    # Simple NRPE